Hirenr12/BrainRotGame_OPSC7312POE/README.md

 ### Key Firestore Collections:
 - `Users`: Stores the personal information of each user such as usernames, email, and profile settings.
-- `Leaderboards`: Contains data on the global and private leaderboards for each game, including user scores and rankings.
-- `Games`: Stores information related to individual games (like game name, rules, and metadata).
-- `Feedback`: Collects feedback from users regarding app performance, feature requests, and issues.
+- `tips`: Collects feedback from users regarding app performance, feature requests, and issues.

 ### Firestore Security:
 Firestore rules ensure that user data is secure and only accessible to authorized users.
 Here are a few key points about the security setup: